Compare

 Harvey is a purpose-built legal AI platform designed for law firms and legal departments.
 It provides domain-specific capabilities through several integrated components: an Assistant for question-answering and document analysis, Vault for secure document storage and bulk analysis, Knowledge for cross-domain legal research, and Workflow Agents for pre-built or custom legal process automation.
 Harvey serves transactional, litigation, in-house, and mid-sized firm use cases, with dedicated training resources through Harvey Academy.

 Clear Ideas is a secure document collaboration platform and workflow orchestration layer.
-It supports legal work by letting firms build complex AI workflows grounded in their own library of precedents, standard agreements, and institutional knowledge — alongside compliance, finance, and cross-functional business processes — all within the same external-facing workspace.
+It supports legal work by letting firms build complex agents grounded in their own library of precedents, standard agreements, and institutional knowledge — alongside compliance, finance, and cross-functional business processes — all within the same external-facing workspace.

-The central question in this comparison is not which tool has more legal training — it's whether generic legal AI training actually serves your firm better than AI workflows built on your own body of work.
+The central question in this comparison is not which tool has more legal training — it's whether generic legal AI training actually serves your firm better than agents built on your own body of work.

 Harvey's models are trained on broad legal corpora: anonymized contracts, case law, regulatory materials, and legal research from across the industry.
 That training provides useful starting points, but it reflects the market average.
 When Harvey suggests a clause or flags a risk, it's benchmarking against general legal norms, not your firm's specific negotiated positions, your preferred clause language, or the standards you've developed with your clients over years.